Yauco, Puerto Rico

 Land of Coffee

 During 1755 the neighbors of this territory had already built a hermitage under the patronage of Nuestra Señora del Rosario (Our Lady of the Rosary) and maintained a chaplain to take care of its religious necessities.
 These neighbors empowered Fernando Pacheco to request from of the Government authorization to found a town.
-In January of 1755 Fernando Pacheco he presented to Crown the request of the neighbors.
-On February 29 of the following year the King authorized the foundation considering that a hermitage already existed, and counted on the services of chaplain, and lands had been already destined for municipal works.
-Pacheco was named First Lieutenant of the just created population.
-This happened under the government of the Commander Felipe de Estenós.
+In January of 1755 Fernando Pacheco presented to Spanish Crown the request of the neighbors.
+On February 29 of the following year, the Spanish crown authorized the founding.
+It was then that plans were drawn for the main buildings, such as the town hall, the church, the plaza and streets.
+Pacheco became the first mayor.

 Yauco is also known as: